Follow the steps below to create and use an Acquisition Form on your website:

 The Acquisition form is automatically saved when you reach step 5, that is, Form Preview.

-If you click EXIT, your form is saved but is still in Disabled status and the script link is unavailable for use.
+If you click EXIT, your form is saved, but it is still in Disabled status, and the script link is unavailable for use.
 If you click PUBLISH, your form is saved in the Enabled status.

 Using the Acquisition Form on Your Website